There are four main types of search engine optimization (SEO), all aimed at helping you increase your site’s visibility in search results:

-The main differences have to do with how long it takes before you begin to see results (time), cost, risk, and value.
+The primary differences between these types are how long it takes to see results (time), cost, risk, and value.

-Contact us for a custom review and quote for your business email@example.com
+Contact us for a custom review and quote for your business at Info@Tech-Ache.com

 Webmasters who spend their energies upholding the spirit of the basic principles will provide a much better user experience and subsequently enjoy better ranking than those who spend their time looking for loopholes they can exploit.